mbarker84/css-irl/src/pages/negative-grid-lines.md

 date: '2018-10-14'
 ---

 Did you know you can use negative line numbers to position grid items with CSS Grid?
-I didn’t until recently - or rather, I hadn’t given it any thought, as the situation had never come up for me.
+I didn’t until recently – or rather, I hadn’t given it any thought, as I never felt like I needed to before.

 But it stuck me recently, after writing [this article on relative positioning of grid items](/relative-grid-tracks), that negative lines could be advantageous here.